Forgot password

 Screenshot by Dot Esports

-How to Crack Password Game’s Rule 24: Narrowing down YouTube results
+How to solve Password Game’s Rule 24: Narrowing down YouTube results

 Don't forget Paul!

-Making a password isn’t as easy as throwing a number and an exclamation mark in The Password Game, which will test your geography and chess abilities, have you return to the classroom to relearn your periodic table of elements, and look after Paul—your new password pal.
+Making a password isn’t as easy as throwing in a number and an exclamation mark.
+In The Password Game, which tests your geography and chess abilities, you’ll return to the classroom to relearn your periodic table of elements, and look after Paul—your new password pal.

 Recommended Videos

-There are so many rules for you to abide by when playing The Password Game, and the challenge really ramps up when you reach Rule 24.
+There are so many rules to abide by when playing The Password Game, and the challenge really ramps up when you reach Rule 24.
 Here’s how to solve it.

 What is Rule 24 in the Password Game?